 In addition to your financial aid award, we offer a wide range of financing options to help families attain their educational goals.
 Payment plans, parent loans and private student loans are available to assist you with your expected contribution.

-Families may choose to pay the balance over eight or 10 equal payments through Tuition Management Systems (TMS) for a nominal application fee.
-Contact TMS at (800) 722-4867 or log on to www.afford.com for information.
+Families may choose to pay the balance in a payment plan through Tuition Management Systems (TMS) for a nominal application fee.
+Contact TMS at (800) 722-4867 or log on to www.afford.com for more information.

 Federal Direct PLUS Parent Loan

 PLUS loans are federal loans borrowed by a parent on behalf of a dependent student.
 We participate in the William D. Ford Federal Direct Loan Program for all federal parent PLUS, graduate PLUS and Stafford loans.
 This program offers a simpler, faster, less expensive and more reliable source of funding for students and their families.

 The interest rate on the federal PLUS Loan is fixed at 6.84 percent.
 There is a 4.288 percent loan fee deducted by the U.S. Department of Education from the total loan amount upon disbursement.
 All other terms and conditions to repay the loan remain the same.

 Loan application process: Loans are disbursed electronically to the University, allowing funds to be posted directly to the student's account.
 In order to apply for a federal PLUS Loan, you must complete a master promissory note.
 Please be advised that you must use your FSA ID to complete this application.
 If you do not have one, you may request one from the create a FSA ID site.
 To begin the application process, log on to www.studentloans.gov.

 Private parent loans are borrowed by a parent on behalf of a dependent student.
 The parent is the borrower on this type of loan and is responsible for repayment.
 For more information on private parent loans, see our most frequently used private loan vendors.